- Agawam Town

 So what can you expect from living in Massachusetts?
 Hmm.
 Maybe the question should be what can't you expect?
 This is one diverse state.
 On certain days you might find yourself in a meeting in one of the Boston skyscrapers that make up its financial district, another day you could be sunning yourself on the sandy shores of Cape Cod and yet another day you might be cruising through the vineyards and farmlands of rural Massachusetts without a care in the world!
 One thing you can be sure of is that this state will always keep you guessing.
 There's tons to learn from living here.
 It was one of the first areas to be settled by Pilgrims and Boston and the surrounding areas have buildings that date back to the early 1600s!
 It's fun to brush up on your history at the area's many museums that explore its varied past.
 You can find plenty of ways to kick back and enjoy the good life whether you're out in the sticks or in the greater Boston area.
 Just be sure to wear a Red Sox cap: There's nothing they loathe more than traitors here in the Beantown state.

-Apartment List has released results for Massachusetts from the second annual Apartment List Renter Satisfaction Survey.
-The survey, which drew on responses from over 30,000 renters, provides insight into what states and cities must do to meet the needs of the 105 million American renters nationwide.
+Apartment List has released Massachusetts’s results from the third annual Apartment List Renter Satisfaction Survey.
+This survey, which drew on responses from over 45,000 renters, provides insight on what states and cities must do to meet the needs of 111 million American renters nationwide.

 Key findings in Massachusetts include the following: